 Vegetation research at ACCS focuses on the biology of rare and invasive plant species and the distribution, status, and trend of vegetation communities across Alaska.
 Research on rare and invasive plants includes habitat modeling, biogeography, reproductive ecology and evolution, and ecological impacts of non-native plants.
-Work on vegetation communities involves the ecological description, classification, and evaluation of community-scale plant associations to landscape-scale biophysical settings.
-Additionally, the vegetation group offers a wide range of services including specimen identification, vegetation and ecological survey and monitoring, mapping, and conservation planning.
+Work on vegetation involves mapping, remote sensing, data consolidation, ecological description, and evaluation of community-scale plant associations to landscape-scale biophysical settings.
+Additionally, the vegetation group offers a range of services including specimen review and voucher curation, vegetation and ecological survey and monitoring, and conservation planning.
 ACCS also manages the University of Alaska Anchorage Herbarium (UAAH).

 As the state’s Natural Heritage Program, ACCS is a central repository of biological information for Alaska: rare plants and lichens and ecosystems of conservation concern and the Alaska Vegetation Plots Database.
-Information and reports of native and non-native plant species are collected, verified, and cataloged into databases: rare vascular plants, rare lichens, and non-native plants (AKEPIC).
 Data maintained in these databases are an integral part of ongoing research and reflect the observations of many scientists and institutions.
 We work closely with botanists and ecologists across Alaska to ensure the most comprehensive and accurate data sets.

 Research Focal Areas